teal-language/tl/docs/tutorial.md

    close: function(File): boolean, string end

--- a record can doubles as a record and an array, by declaring an array interface local record TreeNode<T> is {TreeNode<T>}
+-- a record can double as a record and an array, by declaring an array interface local record TreeNode<T> is {TreeNode<T>}
    item: T
 end